 Stephen Salanski, MD

 Steve has had a long-standing interest in Medical/Bioethics.
 He served as Chair of the Baptist-Lutheran Medical Center Ethics Committee for seven years, and then on the Research Medical Center Ethics Committee for 10 years.
-Steve was Co-Chair of the Center for Practical Bioethics Ethics Committee Consortium (which includes representatives of Ethics Committees from most Kansas City area hospitals) from 2004 until he joined the Center’s Board in 2017.
+Steve was Co-Chair of the Center for Practical Bioethics Ethics Committee Consortium (ECC) from 2004 until he joined the Center’s Board in 2017.
+The ECC includes representatives from most Kansas City area hospitals and a growing number of healthcare organizations from across the nation.
+He is the Center’s Board Chair for 2023-2024.

 Steve has also been active in other community healthcare-related nonprofit organizations.
-He was President of the Kansas City Medical Society in 2016 and continues to serve on the Leadership Council.
-He was Chair of the Kansas City Medical Society Foundation Board in 2020 and will be the Chair again in 2023.
+He was Chair of the Kansas City Medical Society Foundation Board in 2020 and again in 2023.
 The KCMSF oversees Project Access Programs Metro Care and WyJo Care, which help to provide specialty healthcare services for persons without health insurance.
-In 2020, Steve was also Chair of the Baptist-Trinity-Lutheran Legacy Foundation Board, which oversees the Kansas City Medicine Cabinet Program that provides medical funding assistance to underserved individuals in the Kansas City metro area.
-Steve continues to serve on that Board.
-He also serves as Co-Chair of the Lee’s Summit Health Education Advisory Board.
+He was President of the KC Medical Society in 2016 and continues to serve on the KCMS Board and the KCMS Leadership Council.
+Steve also represents the Medical Society on the KC Healthcare Collaborative Board, which is working to improve health equity and social determinants of health in the KC Metro.
+In 2020, Steve was Chair of the Baptist-Trinity-Lutheran Legacy Foundation Board, which oversees the Kansas City Medicine Cabinet Program that provides medical funding assistance to underserved individuals in the Kansas City Region — and he continues to serve on that Board.
+Steve also led many community health initiatives in Lee’s Summit as Co-Chair of the Lee’s Summit Health Education Advisory Board for almost fifteen years.